- Need Help?

 Dr. Catherine Cushinberry

-For nearly 30 years, Graham Crow has been working with schools, charities and organizations all over the United States and Canada, raising more than $90 million through benefit auctions and fundraising events.
+For the past 31 years, Graham Crow has been working with schools, charities and organizations all over the United States and Canada, raising more than $95 million dollars through benefit auctions and fundraising events.
 His philosophy of encouraging people to “donate more than you had planned, but to feel really good about doing so,” has made him one of the most sought-after benefit auctioneers in North America.
-He is delighted to return as Hopelink’s auctioneer in 2021.
+He is delighted to return for the fifth year as Hopelink's auctioneer in 2022.